nathan-alden-sr/stardew-valley/min-max/1.5/readme.md

 ## Run overview

-1. Fish for maximum G income early
+1. Fish for maximum G income
 2. Upgrade the [Pickaxe](https://stardewvalleywiki.com/Pickaxes) to the Gold Pickaxe as soon as possible
 3. Unlock [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern) as soon as possible
 4. Once Skull Cavern is unlocked, smelt and sell [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar) for maximum G income